Charlie's Place: History

 Charlie Fitzgerald and his wife Sarah opened Charlie's Place in 1937.
 After he died in 1955, she continued to run the place for about ten years.

 Charlie Fitzgerald was one of the richest Black people in Myrtle Beach.
-Herbert Riley said Fitzgerald (aka Lucious Rucker) made sure the venue was as nice as anyplace in Myrtle Beach, except for Ocean Forest Hotel.
+Herbert Riley said Fitzgerald (a.k.a.
+Lucious Rucker) made sure the venue was as nice as anyplace in Myrtle Beach, except for Ocean Forest Hotel.
 Fitzgerald was so respected he lent money to white people, and was believed to have eaten in white restaurants and sat in the white section of the Broadway Theater.
 A few white people visited the club and learned dances which they also did at the Myrtle Beach Pavilion.
 It has been suggested that the Shag dance originated at Charlie's Place.
 Cynthia Harrell, who worked there, was nicknamed "Shag".

 Unlike many African-American establishments of the time, said Dino Thompson in his 2014 book Boogie Woogie Beats, Charlie's Place was not a "barrelhouse" but was "[c]rafted out of heart-cypress, with "starch-shirt waiters, classy coiffed hostesses, pomaded dance couples and boasted ... swing and boogie royalty."

 Whites and blacks could listen to music together and dance with no problem, but opponents considered the practice "dangerous" and the Horry County sheriff warned that this should not be happening.
 On August 26, 1950, about 60 members of the Ku Klux Klan fired 500 rounds of ammunition into Charlie's Place.
 One Klan member, a Conway police officer, was killed, and the club's jukebox was shot.
 Fitzgerald threatened "bloodshed" and later, while holding a gun to protect his property, was dragged away and beaten and his ear was marked.
 "Shag" Harrell and two others were seriously injured.
 Frank Beacham, who wrote a book about Charlie's Place, said the Klan acted "to kill the rise of Black music."
 White people stayed away from the club after that.
 Fitzgerald was believed to have died July 4, 1955, at age 49, and his wife Sarah Fitzgerald took over.
 The club operated until the late 1960s and was torn down.

 Fitzgerald owned the Fitzgerald Motel opened in 1948 at 1420 Carver Street in the Booker T. Washington neighborhood of Myrtle Beach, also called "The Hill".
 Little Club Bamboo and the Patio Casino were also located there.